dperrymorrow/re-bars/docs/_src/md/helper-watch.md

 The watch helper tells ReBars to re-render this block on change of the item you pass in as the second parameter.

 Watch allows you to re-render a block of your template on change.
 Watch takes an _optional_ arguments of what properties to watch.
 The arguments can be string or a regular expression.
 You may also as many as you like.
 When any change, the block will re-render.

-In our explanation below, we will be referring to this data set.

 ```handlebars
 {{#watch}}